kxeedr/ceylon-bite/src/content/posts/first-post.md

 ## About This Website

-You’ll notice this website is simple, minimal, and doesn’t feature a lot of the flashy animations you typically see in portfolio & blog sites.
+You’ll notice this website is simple, minimal, and doesn’t feature a lot of the flashy animations you typically see in portfolio and blog sites.
 That’s because I wanted it to be a true representation of who I am, minimal and functional.
 I don’t like bloat, and my workflows and environments are often pared down to the essentials.
 That said, aesthetics matter too, as we often *see* before we *read*.
 I think this website looks good *despite* being minimal.

 <!-- As plagiarism is bad (I’m sure [hbomberguy](https://youtu.be/yDp3cB5fHXQ?si=ylsRkmRivSJdJ32L) would agree), I’d like to give credit where it’s due: